-Imagine getting your dream property at a killer price: You find the perfect house with just the right amount of space and a mesmerizing view.
-The asking price is a bit too high, but the seller is motivated to sell and you (being the perceptive and wise person you are) happen to find the price that pushes all the right buttons.
+Imagine getting your dream property at a killer price: you find the perfect house with just the right amount of space and a spectacular view.
+The seller’s asking price is too high, but they are motivated to sell and you find the right price at or below market value.

-The problem is you’re not the first to come up with a lowball offer, and you won’t be the last.
-There are plenty of ways to screw up a lowball offer where you wind up frustrated — and without the home you want.
+The problem is you’re probably not the first to conceive of a lowball offer for this property and you won’t be the last.
+There are plenty of ways to mess up a lowball offer where you wind up frustrated — and without the home you want.

-There’s no problem with negotiating prices.
-In fact, home sellers expect any potential buyer to send over a price that is below their list price, especially in a buyer’s market.
+Negotiating for your home is not the issue.
+In fact, home sellers expect any potential buyer to send over a price below their list price, especially in a buyer’s market.
 It really is just the name of the game.

 How do you know when your offer is a lowball offer, then?

-Unfortunately, there is no set guideline for a lowball offer.
+Unfortunately, there is no set guideline for what is considered a lowball offer.
 The seller could really consider any price below their asking price a lowball offer if the listed price is already at the bottom of what they want.

-It’s generally accepted that asking for more than 15% off the sale price is lowballing.
+It’s generally accepted that asking over 15% off the sale price is lowballing.

 But that doesn’t mean you shouldn’t do it.
-There are right instances where making a lowball offer is acceptable — and where both the buyer and seller are satisfied with the deal.
+Sometimes, making a lowball offer is acceptable — and it satisfies both the buyer and seller.

-Here are a few scenarios where making a lowball offer might be just what the doctor ordered.
+Here are a few scenarios where making a lowball offer might be suitable:

-It’s always a good idea to talk to the listing agent before making an offer.
-This is a step you shouldn’t ignore or it could cost you the sale.
+It’s always a good idea to talk to the listing agent before making an initial offer, possibly during an open house.

-The listing agent will be able to tell you the circumstances surrounding the sale.
-Maybe the seller is in a tight spot financially and really needs to sell their property.
+The listing agent can tell you the circumstances of the sale.
+Maybe the seller is in a tight spot financially and really needs to sell their property fast.
 Or maybe the seller inherited the property and wants to avoid the hassle of maintenance.

-If the seller is motivated to sell, a lowball offer of anywhere between 10% to 30% off of asking price may be acceptable.
+If the seller is motivated to sell, a lowball offer between 10% to 30% off the asking price may be acceptable.

 High Listing Price

-Selling a home is an emotional affair.
-Many sellers place more value on their property than other similar homes in the area because they remember the hours they’ve sweated in the yard and just how many times they’ve replaced the plumbing.
+Selling a home can be an emotional affair.
+Many sellers place more value on their property than other similar homes in the area because they remember the hours they’ve sweated in the yard and how many times they’ve replaced the plumbing.

-When you encounter a home that is overpriced, tread lightly.
-Your lowball offer could insult the seller…or they might be relieved to get their first offer, if the home has been on the market for a while.
-Your real estate agent test the water to see why the house is at that price and how the seller might react.
+When you encounter an overpriced home, tread lightly.
+Your lowball offer could insult the seller or they might be relieved to get their first offer, if the home has been on the market for a while.
+Your real estate agent can test the waters to see why the house is at that price.

-Rather than just telling them they’re asking for too much, point to specific things in the house that make the house overpriced.
-Maybe houses in the price range they’re asking for have updated kitchens and wood flooring, but theirs could use a bit of work.
-Point to that, figure out a reasonable dollar figure for the value that feature is lacking, and reduce your price by that amount.
+Point to specific things in the house that make the house overpriced.
+Maybe houses in the seller’s price range have updated kitchens and wood flooring, but theirs could use work.
+Determine a reasonable dollar figure for the value that feature is lacking and reduce your price by that amount.

 The House Needs Updates

-If the house you’re looking at needs some TLC —beyond just a kitchen redesign, as discussed above—you may have a case for a lowball offer.
-Replacing the roof, updating flooring, gutting the bathroom, and other major, structural changes all come at a price.
-The seller may be willing to accept a lower offer rather than have to make concessions like making the repairs before someone will buy the property.
+If the house you’re looking at needs some TLC — you may have a case for a lowball offer.
+Replacing the roof, updating flooring, gutting the bathroom, and other major structural changes all come at a price.
+The seller may accept a lower offer rather than make concessions like repairs before someone will buy the property.

 As with the overpriced house, it’s a good idea to come in with a dollar figure of the repair and updating costs.
-Before you do, however, make sure you speak to the listing agent to understand the circumstances.
-The listing agent may be able to give you a few clues about how low the seller is willing to go.
+Before you do, speak to the listing agent to understand the circumstances.
+The listing agent may give you a few clues about how low the seller will go.

 The Housing Market

 The housing market will give you a good idea of what to offer when buying a home.
-If it is a seller’s market, lowballing is probably off the table.
-If you do decide to lowball in a seller’s market, the seller will throw out your offer while some other lucky individual gets the house.
+If it’s a seller’s market, lowballing is probably off the table.
+If you lowball in a seller’s market, the seller will likely throw out your offer while another buyer gets the house.

-A buyer’s market, on the other hand, might lend some room for negotiation.
-At the very least, in a seller’s market an appropriate lowball (no more than 30% below asking price) might get a counter offer, and you’ll be in business!
+A buyer’s market might lend some room for negotiation.
+In a seller’s market, an appropriate lowball (only 30% below asking price) might get a counteroffer as a starting point to negotiations.

 Length of the Listing

-If the listing has been sitting on the market for several hundred days or has popped on and off the market, there may be some room for a lowball offer.
-The seller may be at that prime point where they are willing to consider any offer as long as it is a serious one.
+If the listing has been sitting on the market for over a hundred days or has popped on and off the market, there may be some room for a lowball offer.
+The seller may be ready to consider any serious offer.

-Again, we cannot stress this enough: Before you make an offer on a house that has been on the market for a while, ask your real estate agent to speak to the listing agent.
-You may find the reason the house is still on the market is because the seller isn’t willing to budge a cent on price.
+Before you make an offer on a house that has been on the market for a while, ask your real estate agent to speak to the listing agent.
+You may find the reason the house is still on the market is because the seller isn’t willing to budge on price.

 You’ve probably stumbled across this article to pick up a few tips before making a lowball offer of your own.
-But the best thing you can do to give your lowball offer a chance is to have your agent talk to the listing agent.
+But the best thing you can do to give your offer a chance is to have your buyer’s agent talk to the listing agent before you submit.

-Gather as much about the sale as you can, and use that information to craft your lowball offer.
+Gather as much about the sale as you can and use that information to craft your initial offer.

 Being Too Aggressive

 One of the most common mistakes people make when they are pitching a low offer is being too aggressive.
-Aggressiveness can be a valuable trait in negotiating, but when it comes to buying a house, remember that the sale is more emotional.
-If you come across as someone who is only in it to get the best deal, the seller might feel like you are discounting the years that they lived there.
+Aggression can be a valuable trait in negotiating, but in buying a house, remember that the sale is more emotional.
+If you come across as someone only in it to get the best deal, the seller might feel you are discounting the years they lived there.

-Another common mistake people make when they are lowballing is offending the seller.
+Another common mistake buyers make when lowballing is offending the seller.
 They’ll offer a price that is way too low, insist that it is fair, and then pout when the seller turns it down.
 Sellers are under no obligation to take your offer and would likely rather work with someone who values the home enough to pay a fair price for it.

 Handling Rejection Poorly

 When a seller rejects an offer, most buyers pack up and look for another house.
-This is yet another mistake that happens quite frequently.
-If the seller says “no” to your offer or counters it with another price, that doesn’t mean you won’t be able to make the sale, it just means you may need to work a bit harder for it.
+This is yet another mistake that happens frequently.
+If the seller says “no” to your offer or counters it, that doesn’t mean you won’t be able to make the sale, it just means you may need to work harder for it.

-If your offer gets flat-out rejected, you may want to table it for a few months.
-If at the end of those months, the house is still on the market, resubmit your offer.
-The buyer may be willing to take it or at least negotiate at that point.
+If your offer gets flat out rejected, table it for a few months.
+If at the end of that period, the house is still on the market, resubmit your offer.
+The buyer may accept or at least negotiate at that point.

 If you get a lowball offer, don’t stress.
-There always seems to be that one person that is out to get the best deal possible.
+There always seems to be one person who is out to get the best deal possible.
 If you get several, however, it may be time to consider your strategy.
 Have your agent look at the real estate market if they haven’t already performed a comparative market analysis (CMA).
-Are other houses in similar condition to yours priced the same?
+Are other houses in a similar condition to yours priced in the same range?
 What factors would make potential buyers want to offer less?

-If the offer is near what you would consider accepting, you may want to counter with a satisfactory alternative.
-On the other hand, if the offer is way too low to even consider, reject the offer and back up the reason you are not accepting that offer.
+If the offer is near what you would consider accepting, counter with a satisfactory alternative, including negotiating closing costs.
+When the offer is way too low to even consider, reject the offer and back up your reasoning.